- Electric Generation Byproducts

 JEA’s diverse electric generation fleet allows us to fine-tune our generation strategy based on the price of natural gas, petcoke or coal.
 This agility helps keep prices low for our customers.

 Learn About Our Generation Strategy

-JEA owns or co-owns five electric generation facilities.
-Included in JEA's energy portfolio are renewables and will include nuclear energy.
+JEA owns or co-owns five electric generation facilities, including renewable energy sources.

 Become Familiar with JEA's Electric Facilities